Rules for Public Comment

-- Speakers shall address the Chairman with any and all public comments.
+- Speakers shall address the Chair with any, and all public comments.
 Comments, questions, jeering, or other interruptions from the audience are not allowed.
 Speakers shall likewise not address or respond to members of the audience.

-- Speakers should not expect Board members to comment on or respond to their comments directly during the meeting.
-The Chairman, or presiding officer may, however, request the County Manager’s office to follow up with a speaker after the meeting or provide additional information to the Board at a later date.
+- During Public Comment (Citizen Recognition) periods, speakers should not expect Board members to comment on or respond to their comments directly during the meeting.
+The Chair, or presiding officer may, however, request the County Manager’s office to follow up with a speaker after the meeting or provide additional information to the Board at a later date.